Ginger tea

 Ginger tea is a herbal beverage that is made from ginger root.
 It has a long history as a traditional herbal medicine in East Asia, South Asia, Southeast Asia, and West Asia.

 Regional variations and customs

 Ginger tea can be drunk by itself, or served alongside traditional accompaniments, such as milk, orange slices, or lemon.

+North America

+United States of America

+The concept of tea was introduced to the U.S. by the Dutch in the mid-1640s.
+It was known as the First Amsterdam drink and has evolved into various flavors.
+Since China had invented the idea of tea, the U.S. only began learning of their methods when the Dutch brought it over during trade.

 East Asia

 China

 In the Tang dynasty, tea was flavoured to counteract the bitter taste.
 Ginger was favoured among tea drinkers, in addition to onion, orange peel, cloves, and peppermint.